 Find ideas and inspiration for kid-friendly fun and a most memorable Family Day in the city.

-Day 1 – Aquarium, arcade & après ski!
+Day 1 – Aquarium, arcade & fireside s’mores!

 Kick off your Family Day long weekend with a visit to Ripley’s Aquarium of Canada.
-There are extended hours for the long weekend, so get there when doors open at 9 a.m. to avoid the afternoon crowds.
+It can get busy, so get there when the doors open at 9 a.m. to avoid the afternoon crowds.

-There’s much to see at Ripley’s Aquarium of Canada, from the Rainbow Reef to Planet Jellies and the ever-popular Dangerous Lagoon—a moving sidewalk that guides you through an underwater tunnel while sharks and fish swim beside and overhead.
+There’s much to see at Ripley’s Aquarium of Canada, from the Rainbow Reef to Planet Jellies and the ever-popular Dangerous Lagoon.
+This moving sidewalk guides you through an underwater tunnel while sharks and fish swim beside and overhead.

 For lunch, walk across the street to The Rec Room.
 Equal parts arcade and restaurant, this family-friendly entertainment hub will satisfy all your cravings.

-The menu features a wide selection of shareables and individual entrée options, plus a fun kid’s menu that lets you pick a three-course meal for just $10.
+The menu features a wide selection of shareables, individual entrée options, and a fun kid’s menu that lets you pick a three-course meal for just $10.
 Once you’ve refuelled, let the kids (and your inner child) loose at the various game stations.

-Next, make your way east to Toronto’s Distillery Historic District* and enjoy an après ski—without the skiing.
-The Distillery District’s Trinity Square has been transformed into an outdoor winter lounge with Muskoka chairs and fire pits, free to enjoy on a first-come-first-serve basis.
+Next, make your way east to Toronto’s Distillery Historic District.
+Fireside in the Distillery: A Canadian Celebration of Hot Chocolate and S’mores is transforming Gristmill Lane into an outdoor winter lounge with Muskoka chairs and fire pits, free to enjoy on a first-come-first-serve basis.

 Day 2 – Family-friendly attractions